-B. Qualifications: Trustees, being charged with the stewardship of the church property, shall be good stewards of their personal possessions, shall have good reputations in the community and shall be at least thirty-five (35) years of age as of the date of election and have been a member of this church for at least five (5) years as of the date of election.
+B. Qualifications: Trustees, being charged with the stewardship of the church property, shall be good stewards of their personal possessions, shall have good reputations in the community and shall be at least thirty-five (35) years of age as of the date of election and have been a member of this church for at least two (2) years as of the date of election.

 A. Election and term: The church shall elect annually a clerk and assistant clerk whose terms of office shall coincide with the church year, September 1 to August 31.